Suraj151/pdi-framework/README.md

 Arduino has provided user-friendly libraries that use different devices SDK APIs at bottom.
 Since arduino has made its easy iot development environment impact over developers, it's easy for them to develop applications with Arduino ide.

 PDI framework sits on the top of service layers which internally uses the portable interface.
-So the device which needs to run this framework should write the interface provided.
+So the device which needs to run this framework should write/implement the interface provided.

 # Installation